AMIA bombing: Investigations under Néstor Kirchner's government

 Néstor Kirchner's government issued a decree in July 2005 formally accepting a share of the blame for the failure of investigations about the attack.
 He called the unresolved investigations a "national disgrace."
 President Kirchner said governments had covered up facts, and that the decree established a mechanism for victims to receive compensation.
 Shortly after assuming his functions in spring 2003, he opened up Argentine intelligence files on the case, and lifted a decree preventing SIDE agents from testifying in the case.

 Argentina's justice, Israel, and the United States suspected in 2005 that Hezbollah was behind the attack, with backing from Iran.
 Hezbollah has denied responsibility.
 The Iranian government maintains its innocence, condemning the terrorist attack and calling for urgent punishment of those responsible.

 On 25 October 2006, prosecutors in Buenos Aires formally charged Iran and Shi'a militia Hezbollah with the bombing, accusing the Iranian authorities of directing Hezbollah to carry out the attack and calling for the arrest of former President of Iran Ayatollah Hashemi Rafsanjani and seven others, including some who still hold official positions in Iran.

 The Justice of Argentine called for the arrest of top Iranian authorities.
 The Iranian defense minister, Ahmad Vahidi was accused of masterminding the attack.

 Argentine's government required the extradition of those accused of the attack but Iran has always refused to accept the verdict of the Argentine's Justice.

 In November 2007, Interpol on behalf of the Argentine government, published the names of six individuals (Imad Mughniyah, Ali Fallahijan, Mohsen Rabbani, Ahmad Reza Asghari, Ahmad Vahidi and Mohsen Rezaee) officially accused for their role in the terrorist attack.
 They were entered in the Interpol red notice list.

-Speaking on state radio, Iranian foreign ministry spokesman Mohammad Ali Hoseyni described the accusations against the country as "a Zionist plot".
+On 26 October 2006, speaking on state radio, Iranian foreign ministry spokesman Mohammad Ali Hoseyni described the accusations against the country as "a Zionist plot".
 Both Hezbollah and Iran deny any involvement in the bombing.
 According to Hoseyni, the accusations were intended to divert "world attention from the perpetration of crimes by the Zionists against women and children in Palestine".

 On 6 March 2007, former Congressman Mario Cafiero and former government official Luis D'Elia said they had traveled to Iran where they had received "evidence" from the Iranian government.
 The evidence alleged that two of the AMIA witnesses were "terrorist dissidents".
 They also said that there were arrest warrants issued by Interpol for the other two Iranians, Hadi Roshanravani and Hamid Reza Eshagi.
 D'Elia accused the United States government of reaching an "agreement" with the AMIA witnesses in exchange for their testimony.
 Laura Ginsber, head of APEMIA ("Agrupacion por el Esclarecimiento de la Masacre Impue de la AMIA) responded that D'Elia's trip to Iran was "not innocent", and that it could be linked with "trying to generate business with Iran".